-Essentially, you have 24 hours with each new day.
+On the flip side, however, you have 24 hours per day.
 Actually less if we deduct the time we need for sleeping, bathing, driving, and all other tiny little things that are necessary in order to survive.

 - How much time each day you’re spending worrying about what others think about you?

-- How much time you’re spending involved in a relationship that was doomed from the start?
+- How much time you’re spending involved in relationships that were doomed from the start?

 - How much time of your day you’re spending on pleasing others?

-- How much time on your day you’re spending on working on something that doesn’t make sense?
+- How much time of your day you’re spending working on something that doesn’t make sense?

 A lot, right?

 We can actually categorize what we mentioned above into three main topics.